Paul Walter Hauser

-Paul Walter Hauser (born October 15, 1986) is an American actor.
+Paul Walter Hauser (born October 15, 1986) is an American actor and professional wrestler.
 He starred as murderer Larry Hall in the 2022 true crime miniseries Black Bird, for which he won a Golden Globe Award and a Primetime Emmy Award, and is also known for his portrayal of Stingray in the Netflix series Cobra Kai.
 His breakout performance was as the title character in Clint Eastwood's drama film Richard Jewell in 2019.
 He has also provided the voice of Embarrassment in Pixar's Inside Out 2 in 2024.
-The following year, he portrayed Bruce Springsteen's recording engineer in Springsteen: Deliver Me from Nowhere.
+The following year, he portrayed Bruce Springsteen's recording engineer in Springsteen: Deliver Me from Nowhere and supervillain Harvey Elder / Mole Man in The Fantastic Four: First Steps.
 As an occasional professional wrestler, Hauser is signed to Major League Wrestling.

 Early life and education

 Hauser was raised in Saginaw, Michigan.
 His parents are Deborah and Rev. Paul Hauser, a Lutheran minister.

 He attended Valley Lutheran High School, a private parochial school in Saginaw.
 He attended Concordia University Chicago before dropping out to pursue a career in the entertainment industry.